theHeliE/Gen-AI-Stuff/lec_4_QB.md

 ## **Part 2: Multiple Choice Questions (30%)**

-18. **According to the Test Automation Pyramid, which layer should have the fewest number of tests?**
-    A. Unit Tests
-    B. API / Service Tests
-    C. UI / E2E Tests
-    D. Database Tests

 19. **Which of the following is a valid criterion for selecting an automation tool?**
     A. It must be the most expensive tool available.